The Best Home Security Systems in New Jersey

 - Expert Tech Inc.

-False alarms are an inevitable byproduct of home security systems, but that doesn’t mean they aren’t still a major problem for New Jersey’s police departments.
+False alarms happen, and they’re a major problem for New Jersey’s police departments.
+Police are required to respond to every call as though it’s a legitimate emergency — lights and sirens ablaze — but the fact is that false alarms are more common that true ones.
 In Bridgeport alone, officers respond to over 4,000 alarm calls per year, most of which are accidental or due to malfunctioning equipment.

-After you register your device, you’re then fined for every false alarm the police have to respond to, with fees typically escalating for every occurrence.
-In Hampton Township, for example, the first false alarm is accompanied only by a warning, but the second one will set you back $50.
-If it happens a third time, the town can choose to issue a fine between $100 and $250 for every subsequent false alarm.
+You will be fined for every false alarm the police have to respond to, with fees typically escalating for every occurrence.
+In Hampton Township, for example, the first false alarm merits only a warning, but the second one will set you back $50.
+After that, the town can choose to issue a fine between $100 and $250 for every subsequent false alarm.
 You’ll also be required to have a licensed technician come by to make sure your system is functioning properly.

-Since policies and fees differ so much depending on where you live in New Jersey, you’ll need to check your locality’s specific laws after you purchase a home security system.
+Since policies and fees differ so much depending on where you live in New Jersey, you’ll need to check your city government’s website for specific laws after you purchase a home security system.

-By any measure, New Jersey is one of the safest states in the country: According to the FBI’s most recent crime statistics, only about 1 in 65 New Jersey residents were the victims of a property crime in 2016.
-New Jersey boasts one of the lowest violent crime rates in the country, too, at 1 in 408.
+By any measure, New Jersey is one of the safest states in the country: According to the FBI’s most recent crime statistics, only about one in 66 New Jersey residents were the victims of a property crime in 2017.
+New Jersey boasts one of the lowest violent crime rates in the country, too, at one in 438.

 But New Jersey homeowners are particularly vulnerable in one area: vacation homes.
-The 2010 census estimates that New Jersey has 109,321 houses that are classified as “vacant for seasonal, recreational, or occasional use,” representing 3.3 percent of all homes in the state and the tenth-highest number in the country.
+The 2010 census (the most recent available) estimated that New Jersey had 109,321 houses that were classified as “vacant for seasonal, recreational, or occasional use,” representing 3.3% of all homes in the state and the 10th-highest number in the country.
 Because New Jersey has an inordinate number of houses that are vacant for some portion of the year, its neighborhoods at particularly at risk for home invasion.